1.1 The definitions and rules of interpretation in this clause apply in this agreement.

 (a) the maximum number of Authorised Users that it authorises to access and use the Services and the Documentation shall not exceed the Number of Authorised Users;

-(b) each Authorised User shall keep a secure password for his use of the Services and Documentation, that such password shall be changed no less frequently than monthly and that each Authorised User shall keep his password confidential;
+(b) each Authorised User shall keep a secure password for his use of the Services and Documentation, and that each Authorised User shall keep his password confidential;

 (c) it shall maintain a written, up to date list of current Authorised Users and provide such list to the Supplier within Business Days of the Supplier's written request at any time or times;